ndangles/letlog/README.md

 "separator" -> This is used to separate the label from the variable output.
 For example, using default options, the output of console.log(myVar) would be 'myVar: some data that was stored in myVar'.

-"case" -> This options is defaulted to none but also accepts the values of 'upper' and 'lower'.
+"case" -> This option is defaulted to none but also accepts the values of 'upper' and 'lower'.
 This changes the letter case of the variable label that is outputted.
 For example, if this option was set to 'upper' then console.log(myVar) would output 'MYVAR: some data'.

 "function" -> This option should be configured to be the name of the function you are using to log variables.
 For example, const letlog = require('letlog').log; letlog(myVar).
 But if you were to change from the default to something like 'const log = require('letlog').log; log(myVar)' then function should be configured to 'log';